Faculty COVID-19 Information

 The SKC Office of Risk and Compliance is available for COVID-19 risk, process, and grant-related questions.
 This includes consultation on allowable costs and extensions related to COVID-19 disruptions, as well as new funding mechanisms related to COVID-19 research.
 An ORC fiscal manager is available to help determine specific policies, which can vary depending on the federal agency.

-The SKC Library will open to SKC staff, faculty and students on September 14.
+The SKC Library is currently open only to SKC Students, Faculty, and Staff.

 Library operating practices will be modified as follows:

 - All Library patrons must wear face masks when in the library.

 - All staff working in the building will wear cloth face masks or face coverings, except when they are in their personal office space.

 - Sanitize select high-use areas multiple times per day